Nasir El-Rufai: Personal life

-El-Rufai is married to three wives.
-His first wife Hadiza Ismail El-Rufai, is a writer and novelist; she runs the Yasmin El-Rufai Foundation (YELF), set up in honour of their daughter who died in 2011.
+El-Rufai has four wives.
+His first wife Hadiza Isma El-Rufai, is a writer and novelist; they were married in 1985 and have five children - Yasmin (died in 2011), Mohammed Bello, Hamza (died in 2014), Bashir, and Ibrahim.
+A polyglot with masters' degrees in architecture, business administration and creative writing, she runs the Yasmin El-Rufai Foundation (YELF), set up in honour of their daughter who died in 2011.
 His son Muhammed Bello El-Rufai is a member of the House of Representatives.
 He is a Muslim.